tommalt/tommalt.github.io/_posts/2019-11-05-the-shortcomings-of-spok.markdown

 ---
 layout: post
-title: The Shortcomings of Spok
+title: The Shortcomings of Spock
 permalink: /the-shortcomings-of-spok
 ---